-Dr. McNaught spends approximately fifty percent of her time in forensic evaluations and services.
+Dr. McNaught has both a clinical and forensic practice.
 Dr. McNaught is hired on an approximately equal basis by both the Defense and Plaintiff, in addition to being frequently appointed as a neutral examiner by the court.

 Forensic Expert Witness, specializing in the diagnosis and treatment of PTSD in the context of civil, criminal, and family law cases.